HiPo Registry

 Where required by law, court order, or to assert/defend legal claims (Art.
 6(1)(c) and/or Art.
 6(1)(f) GDPR).

-Some service providers (especially Cloudflare, Stripe, and Amazon/AWS) are headquartered in the United States.
+Some service providers (especially Cloudflare, Stripe, Amazon/AWS, and Sentry) are headquartered in the United States or process there.
 Even when EU regions are selected, access from third countries or support/administration processing cannot be fully ruled out.

 Where personal data is transferred to third countries, we apply Chapter V GDPR.
 In particular:

-1. Adequacy decisions (Art.
+- Adequacy decision EU-U.S. DPF (Art.
 45 GDPR): The European Commission adopted an adequacy decision for the EU–U.S. Data Privacy Framework (DPF) in July 2023.
+Note: in January 2025, the new US administration announced a review of the underlying executive orders; the DPF may also be re-tested before the CJEU.
+We monitor developments on an ongoing basis.

-2. Standard Contractual Clauses (Art.
-46 GDPR): Where the recipient is not covered by an adequacy decision, we rely on the European Commission's SCCs.
+- Standard Contractual Clauses (Art.
+46 GDPR): Where the recipient is not covered by an adequacy decision or where additional safeguards are advisable, we additionally rely on the European Commission's SCCs.

 We store personal data only as long as necessary for the purposes stated in this privacy policy, and we delete or anonymise it thereafter unless legal retention obligations apply.

-If your registry entries contain optional owner-identifying information (name/forum username), this will be removed/hidden when you withdraw consent or delete your account.
+If your registry entries contain optional owner-identifying information (name/forum username/country of residence), this will be removed/hidden when you withdraw consent or delete your account.

-Vehicle-related technical content may remain as part of the historical registry unless you delete the entry or request removal, insofar as no overriding reasons require retention.
+Vehicle-related technical content may remain in anonymised form as part of the historical registry, unless you delete the entry or request removal, insofar as no overriding reasons require retention.

 We implement appropriate technical and organisational measures (Art.
 32 GDPR), including: